allenai/allennlp/tutorials/how_to/elmo.md

  }
 ```

-Third, modify the input dimension to the stacked LSTM encoder.
+Third, modify the input dimension (`input_size`) to the stacked LSTM encoder.
 The baseline model uses a 200 dimensional input (100 dimensional GloVe embedding with 100 dimensional feature specifying the predicate location).
-ELMo provides a 1024 dimension representation so the new dimension is 1224.
+ELMo provides a 1024 dimension representation so the new `input_size` is 1224.

 ```json
     "stacked_encoder": {